 No. A photographic enlargement only appears to show more detail than a 9-by-9 inch photograph.
 Photographic resolution (or image resolution) deteriorates with each enlargement factor.

-At the head of the valley in Yosemite National Park, as if on a pedestal, stands Half Dome, the most colossal and recognizable rock monument in the Sierra Nevada, smoothly rounded on three sides and a sheer vertical face on th
+At the head of the valley in Yosemite National Park - as if on a pedestal - stands Half Dome, the most colossal and recognizable rock monument in the Sierra Nevada, smoothly rounded on three sides and a sheer vertical face on the fourth.

 Each National Aerial Photography Program (NAPP) frame covers a 5-by-5 mile area at 1:40,000 scale.
 Each National High Altitude Photography (NHAP) color infrared (CIR) frame covers an 8-by-8 mile area at 1:58,000 scale.

 Yes, customers will need to acquire at least 2 consecutive digital images from the same roll and then create transparencies or contact prints to view them with a stereoscope.